rainysia/sync_git_projects/README.md

 Usage
 --------
-This script will help you to sync the folder's all git projects to latest master It will keep protected_branches,keywords_branches, and delete merged branches.
+This script will help you to sync the folder's all git projects to latest master <br />
+It will keep protected_branches,keywords_branches, and delete merged branches. <br />
-Need to set default_branch which you need to sync, project_projects will skip to update
+Need to set default_branch which you need to sync, project_projects will skip to update <br />
+Support master/main as default update branch <br />
 ```
 /bin/bash /xxx/sync_git_projects.sh /xxx/git_folders/ origin
 /bin/bash /xxx/sync_git_projects.sh /xxx/git_folders/ upstream